A Rage Quit Review

 Those sorts of game-play goofs and scripting had but disappeared by 2013 but they’re everywhere in Deadfall – this is like a greatest hits of 2001 in gaming; Q can withstand a grenade landing at his feet, but a grenade set up on a tripwire kills him even though he was 20 feet from it.
 You can accidentally trigger scripted moments from a mile away and still get offed by it and just like in the good old days, once you fix, break or trigger something, a new horde arrives; “they’ve got reinforcements!” well how, and from where?!
-The Nazis are always in the pits and tombs we had to puzzle our way through.
+The Nazis are always in the pits and tombs we had to puzzle our way through, including ones Q says have been sealed for centuries.
 How’d they get down here, never mind with all those bloody boxes.

 The animations are basic, way below par for 2013 and the voice acting is equally outdated.
 The Nazis are out of ‘ello ‘ello, Q sounds like someone just needs to clear their throat and Goodwin is less than a 2D Sprite character-wise, a typically hot but frigid shrew until Q manhandles her into submission.
 Q literally just chats up her ass and the rest follows.